Revocation Substance Abuse Evaluation

 You may need an interlock device

 You’ve waited patiently and have been on your best behavior while your license was revoked.
 The truth is you still may have some state or court orders requirements to fulfill.
-It is not uncommon for our clients to complete the Revocation process and still need an ignition interlock.
-The interlock device is not ideal for clients but authorities believe the additional step of accountability is the best option for everyone involved.

 Have certificates from prior treatment available

 In most cases clients who have had their licensed revoked have participated in treatment plans or program.
 Each completed treatment plan is an accomplishment and something to be proud of.
 Your certificates are evidence of you hard work and dedication directed toward your sobriety.
 Presenting your certificates to Arizona DUI Services gives us an opportunity to make a more complete evaluation.
 The certificates are also considered when determining if any additional treatment is needed.

 We have had more than one client call us in a bit of a panic.
 The client went to the MVD but were still ineligible to reinstate their driving privileges.
 They are confused because they were assured that we would recommend they get their driver licenses back.
 After a few call to the MVD with some sensible questions we find the client still had fees to pay before they were able to get their license.